 I mean this literally (but maybe figuratively too?
 The figurative part I’ll explain in a bit).
 You should make sure that your room is cool and not warm and humid as warm rooms can definitely make you sweat and can drench your clothes.

 Stress is usually a factor in excessive sweating when it comes to people diagnosed with hyperhidrosis.
-The more anxious or stressed you are, the more you sweat.
+The more anxious, nervous, or stressed you are, the more you sweat.

 My advice would be doing (or in my case reading) something relaxing so that you’d be able to go to bed relaxed.
-You can either meditate, listen to soothing music or do relaxing breathing.
+You can either meditate, listen to soothing music, or do relaxing breathing.
 There are also other more natural remedies like herbs or food that you can avoid to stop the sweating episodes.

 4. Use Antiperspirant